paps/api-store/store/Instagram Multi Hashtag Search/Instagram Multi Hashtag Search.md

 # Find the IG posts that matter the most

-This API will search for multiple hashtags and/or location on Instagram at the same time, then **return the posts that match at least two of them**.
+The API will first search for the first term of your input (either a hashtag or a location), then **return the posts that match at with the other hashtags of your input**.

-For example, using `#vegan` and `Paris France` as input, you'll know who's talking about vegetables in the most beautiful city in the world!
+For example, using `Paris France` and `#vegan` as input, you'll know who's talking about vegetables in the most beautiful city in the world!

 To get your imagination going, here are some other examples:
 - `#sponsored + #healthy`: Healthy posts being sponsored on IG right now
 - `#beach + #makeup`: Makeup products that are beach-ready
-- `#ootd + San Francisco California`: Who's wearing what in SF today?
+- `San Francisco, California + #ootd`: Who's wearing what in SF today?

 You get the idea!
 There is no limit to the number of hashtags you can use, so if you're feeling like a power user, put more than 2 :)

 # What will you need? ⚙️
-- **List of hashtags and/or locations**: Provide a list of hashtags beginning with # (like `#phantombuster`) or a locations (like `New York`) and the API will find the IG posts that match at least two of them
+- **List of hashtags and/or locations**: Provide a list of hashtags beginning with # (like `#phantombuster`) or a location (like `New York`) and the API will find the IG posts that match at least two of them.
+If searching for a location, it must the first term of your input (you shouldn't enter `#party + Berlin` but `Berlin + #party` instead).
+You can also enter the direct Instagram location URL, like `https://www.instagram.com/explore/locations/7226110/tokyo-japan/ + #travel` instead of `Tokyo + #travel`.
 - **Session cookie (sessionid)**: Your Instagram `sessionid` session cookie (more info below)

 # Which steps to follow?